sodadata/docs/soda-agent/basics.md

 <!--Linked to UI, access Shlink-->
 *Last modified on {% last_modified_at %}*

 The **Soda Agent** is a tool that empowers Soda Cloud users to securely access data sources to scan for data quality.
-Create a Kubernetes cluster in a cloud services provider environment, then use Helm to deploy a Soda Agent in the cluster.
+For a self-hosted agent, create a Kubernetes cluster in a cloud services provider environment, then use Helm to deploy a Soda Agent in the cluster.

 This setup enables Soda Cloud users to securely connect to data sources (Snowflake, Amazon Athena, etc.) from within the Soda Cloud web application.
-Any user in your Soda Cloud account can add a new data source via the agent, then write their own no-code checks and agreements to check for data quality in the new data source.
+Any user in your Soda Cloud account can add a new data source via the agent, then write their own no-code checks to check for data quality in the new data source.

-What follows is an extremely abridged introduction to a few basic elements involved in the deployment and setup of a Soda Agent.
+What follows is an extremely abridged introduction to a few basic elements involved in the deployment and setup of a self-hosted Soda Agent.

 ![agent-diagram](/assets/images/agent-diagram.png){:height="700px" width="700px"}